wikimedia/labs-tools-maintain-kubeusers/README.md

 9. Run `source venv/bin/activate`
 10. Start recording tests!
 Delete the cassettes in the pod shell with `rm tests/cassettes/*` just to make sure you have a clean slate and run `pytest --in-k8s`.
 11. You now need to get those cassettes from the pod to your host and into the git repository.
 There are several ways to do that.
 The easy and reliable way is to copy them all to `/data/project` inside the pod like `cp -r tests/cassettes /data/project/` to get them on the minikube VM.
-Then, log out of your pod terminal (since that should all be done if all your tests passed), delete the cassettes in your active repo (`rm tests/cassettes/*`), and replace them from the minikube vm with `scp -i $(minikube ssh-key) docker@$(minikube ip):/data/project/cassettes/* tests/cassettes/`
+Then, log out of your pod terminal (since that should all be done if all your tests passed), delete the cassettes in your active repo (`rm tests/cassettes/*`), and replace them from the minikube vm with `scp -oStrictHostKeyChecking=no -i $(minikube ssh-key) docker@$(minikube ip):/data/project/cassettes/* tests/cassettes/`
 12. Before you commit all this run `tox` on the changed repo to make sure the tests do, in fact pass now.
 13. Don't forget to check in the new cassettes with your commit review so CI will pass your tests!